 Immunisation is the best protection against measles.
 A person who receives the recommended two doses of a measles vaccine has 99 per cent immunity against measles infection.
 If you have been infected with measles, you will usually have lifelong immunity.

 There are two types of measles vaccine.
 In the first type, the vaccine is a combined measles, mumps and rubella (German measles) vaccine and is commonly known as the MMR vaccine.
 In the second type (available from July 2013), the vaccine is a combined measles, mumps, rubella and varicella (chickenpox) vaccine and is commonly known as the MMRV vaccine.

 Protection against measles is available under the National Immunisation Program Schedule.
 In Victoria, immunisation against measles is free of charge for:

-- Children up to and including seven years – catch-up immunisations are available for children who have not been fully vaccinated
+- Children up to and including nine years – catch-up immunisations are available for children who have not been fully immunised.

-- Aboriginal and Torres Strait Islander people, refugees and asylum seekers eight years and over – catch-up immunisations are available for people who have not been fully vaccinated.
+- Aboriginal and Torres Strait Islander people, refugees and asylum seekers – catch-up immunisations are available for people who have not been fully vaccinated.

 People who should not be immunised against measles